Gibson vs Fender

 Anyone who gets bitten by the guitar bug will develop a burning fever for a particular manufacturer.
 It’s an entirely subjective and intensely personal choice that resonates with their musical senses.

-In this case I've singled out the two most prominent players specifically in today's guitar market.
+In this case we’ve singled out the two most prominent players specifically in today’s guitar market.

 These two massive brands have been as much a part of the history of rock and roll as the iconoclast guitarists that played them.
 But overall, does Gibson or Fender win this age-old fight?